What Does an Investment Management Practice Do?

 • Investment bank: The goal of an investment bank is to raise money to help organizations expand and improve their current operations, sometimes through mergers or bond offerings.
 These banks often assist companies by managing initial public offerings (IPOs).

 • Robo-advisors: Robo-advisors such as Wealthfront, Acorns, and Betterment offer investment management with little to no human interaction.
 Funds are invested and managed according to predetermined algorithms developed by financial advisors, data scientists, and investment managers.
-While robo-advisors typically come at a lower cost than investment management firms, the drawback is the lack of human interaction, making it challenging to customize plans to your financial goals.
+While robo-advisors typically come at a lower cost than investment management practices, the drawback is the lack of human interaction, making it challenging to customize plans to your financial goals.

 • Private equity firms: Private equity firms pool wealth from investors to buy companies and improve them.
 Once the company is in better standing, it is often sold to a large corporation or brought to the public through an IPO.

-Who Works at Investment Management Firms?
+Who Works at Investment Management practices?

-When you work with an investment management firm, you’ll typically deal with people in four main roles: a financial advisor, a financial analyst, a mutual fund portfolio manager, and a trader.
+When you work with an investment management practice, you’ll typically deal with people in four main roles: a financial advisor, a financial analyst, a mutual fund portfolio manager, and a trader.
 So how do those roles function?

 • Financial advisor: A financial advisor assists clients with various types of financial planning, whether that’s building a savings strategy for retirement or devising ways to improve your bottom line.
-For them, the ultimate goal is to help clients build wealth and eliminate risk.
+For them, the ultimate goal is to help clients build wealth and manage risk.

 • Investment analyst: An investment analyst pays close attention to the financial market and diversifies your portfolio to make your money work for you.
 A good investment analyst will create a custom wealth management plan for you and your financial goals.